Eric-Robert-Lawson/attractor-oncology/Cancer_Research/BRCA/DEEP_DIVE/MAJOR_FINDINGS/FOXA1_EZH2_RATIO/PROTOCOL/FOXA1_EZH2_One_Page_Summary.md

 HOW THIS WAS DERIVED — READ THIS FIRST

-  This test was not found by mining data.
-  It was derived from first principles.
+  This test was not found by mining clinical data.
+It was derived from first principles by a mathematician, not a clinician.

+  Step 1 — Geometry first:
-  Step 1: Waddington landscape attractor geometry was applied to 19,542 single breast cancer cells (GSE176078).
-From the geometry alone, FOXA1 and EZH2 were identified as mechanistic opposites on the primary identity axis of breast cancer — one opens luminal cell identity, the other silences it.
+  Waddington landscape attractor geometry was applied to 19,542 single breast cancer cells (GSE176078, Wu et al. 2021, Nature
+  Genetics).
+From the geometry alone, FOXA1 and EZH2 were identified as mechanistic opposites on the primary identity axis of breast cancer — before any clinical dataset was opened.

+  Step 2 — Prediction locked:
-  Step 2: The predicted subtype ordering
+  The predicted subtype ordering —
-  — LumA > LumB > HER2 > TNBC > CL —
+  LumA > LumB > HER2 > TNBC > Claudin-low
-  was locked in a timestamped document before any confirmatory dataset was analysed.
+  — was written down in a version-controlled document with a commit timestamp BEFORE any confirmatory analysis was run.

+  Step 3 — Confirmation:
-  Step 3: The prediction was tested in seven independent datasets.
-It confirmed exactly, in the predicted direction, across all seven.
+  Seven independent clinical datasets were analysed.
+The prediction confirmed exactly in all seven, in the predicted direction, across four measurement platforms and

-  The statistics below are confirmations of a pre-specified prediction.
-  They are not the source of it.
+  ~7,500 patients.

+  THE STATISTICS BELOW ARE CONFIRMATIONS
+  OF A PRE-SPECIFIED PREDICTION.
+  THEY ARE NOT THE SOURCE OF IT.

-  This distinction eliminates overfitting, data dredging, and post-hoc hypothesis adjustment as explanations for the results.
+  This eliminates overfitting, data dredging, and post-hoc hypothesis adjustment as explanations for the results.
+The timestamped before-document is publicly verifiable in the repository.

+────────────────────────────────────────────────────

+THE BIOLOGICAL MECHANISM

+  FOXA1: pioneer transcription factor.
+  Opens chromatin for luminal breast cell identity.
+High FOXA1 = the cell knows what it is.

+  EZH2: PRC2 catalytic subunit.
+Deposits
+  H3K27me3 silencing marks on FOXA1,
+  GATA3, and ESR1 promoters.
+High EZH2 =
+  active epigenetic suppression of luminal identity.

+  Their ratio measures which force is winning — identity or its suppression.
+  That balance determines both subtype and treatment vulnerability.

+  Mechanism independently confirmed:
+  Schade et al. (Nature, 2024) and Toska et al. (Nature Medicine, 2017) — neither group had knowledge of this framework.

 ────────────────────────────────────────────────────